10 BEST Hotels in Banff (an unbiased guide!)

 The best hotels in Banff differ depending on who is booking.
 Some people are looking for great value and something that won’t break the bank.
 Others want to the ultimate Banff experience staying up in the mountains, while others won’t sacrifice luxury for anything else.

-Is location important?
-Is your budget a deciding factor?
+Is location the most important factor when deciding the best place to stay in Banff ?
+Is your budget more important?
 What about parking, on site restaurants or pools?
 Does it need to have a spa?

-Based on the dozens of times I’ve been to Banff, the many hotels I’ve stayed in and the chitter-chatter around them all from my friends and family who frequent Banff, I’ve come with this list.
+Well, based on the dozens of times I’ve been to Banff, the many hotels I’ve stayed in, and the chitter-chatter around them all from my friends and family who frequent Banff, I’ve come with this list.

-*Note: This blog is my own opinion and while there are affiliate links, the choices are NOT sponsored and are based on my actual experience and thorough research.
+*Note: This blog is my own opinion and the choices are NOT sponsored and are based on my actual experience and knowledge.
 I hope I’m able to help you plan your holiday!

-This hotel is perfect for couples looking for a luxurious retreat.
+The Rimrock Hotel is one of the top hotels in Banff and perfect for couples looking for a luxurious retreat.
 Its location is close enough to town that you can easily visit whenever you’d like, but also far enough away that it is peaceful and quiet with superb mountain views.

-At the hotel, they also have a highly rated day spa offering couples massages.
-The on-site restaurant and bar have amazing views for a romantic dinner, and the rooms range from standard more affordable options to pure luxurious with spa tubs!
+At the Rimrock Hotel, they also have a highly rated day spa offering couples massages.
+The on-site restaurant and bar have amazing views for a romantic dinner, and the rooms range from standard more affordable options to pure luxury with spa tubs!

 Be sure to check out blog on planning the most romantic Banff honeymoon!